OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 [Cydia Impactor](http://www.cydiaimpactor.com/ "Cydia Impactor") was originally created to jailbreak iPhones, but has been rewritten to sign and install IPA packages to iOS devices via sideloading (and even APK files to Android devices).
 Cydia Impactor is available for Windows, macOS and Linux .
 A [step by step guide and troubleshooting steps are available on yalujailbreak.net](https://yalujailbreak.net/how-to-use-cydia-impactor/ "How to use Cydia Impactor").

-The tool can even be used to install APK files to Android devices.

 ##### libimobiledevice